ncsa/puppet-profile_allow_ssh_within_cluster/REFERENCE.md

 Data type: `Optional[ String ]`

-Add this public key to all specified users and users' authorized_keys file.
+Add this public key to all specified users' authorized_keys file.
 If null, it is assumed user(s) will manage their own keys.
 Default: null